-- Changelog: This page lists big changes that don’t directly affect single articles, but the layout, style or content of our blog.
+- Changelog: This page lists significant changes that don’t directly affect single articles, but the layout, style, or content of our blog.
 For every single change of our blog posts, you can go to our repository on codeberg.org.

 - Contact details: This page lists contact information like our e-mail address, OpenPGP keys, and our accounts on other websites.

 - Copyright: This page contains our copyright information.

 - RSS/Atom: This page contains all current feeds covering our blog.

 - Security and disclosure policy: This is our security and disclosure policy.
 This page also contains our bug bounty program.

 - Series of articles: This central page contains links to our series.

 - Support us: This page shows different ways to support our work.

 If you miss something or in case of any other ideas, feel free to contact us.

 Each month, readers send us questions via e-mail, Keybase, Mastodon (Fediverse), Threema, Signal, or via the forum of privacytools.io.
 In general, we directly reply to questions.
 However, we would like to list some questions and answers that are interesting for more than only one person: